 αcw = 2,5 (1 - σcp/fcd) for 0,5 fcd < σcp < 1,0 fcd (6.11.cCYS)

+where:

 σcp is the mean compressive stress, measured positive, in the concrete due to the design axial force.
 This should be obtained by averaging it over the concrete section taking account of the reinforcement.
 The value of σcp need not be calculated at a distance less than 0,5d cotθ from the edge of the support.

-Clause 6.2.4(6): Shear between web and flanges T-sections
+Clause 6.2.4(6): Shear between web and flanges

 (4) The permitted range of the values for cot θf, in the absence of more rigorous calculation, are: